mayankamencherla/banking-app/README.md

 ```

 ## Setup Locally
-> To get the app working locally, or to run test cases, follow the instructions below:
+> To get the app working locally, or to run test cases, follow the instructions below.
+> After setting up the app, details on each API and how to use it can be found below in the **[API's available on this app](https://github.com/mayankamencherla/truelayer-interview-app#apis-available-on-this-app)** section.

 1. Navigate to the app's folder